 Don’t choose the overproduced, over retouched or a pretend image that we call “vacant smiley” or “grooming.”
 Be you.
 Bring your soul in the portrait.

 It’s not enough to have a portrait; an actor’s headshot should be a tremendous document illustrating an emotional message.
-Actor headshots should show off their individuality, core, and soul.
+Compelling actor headshots always manage to show off the actor’s individuality, core, and soul.
 I wrote an article outlining the importance of an effective headshot and how most actors are picking the wrong style.